 Once the catheter is removed, it takes some time for the bladder to learn how to function properly again.
 As the bladder learns how to hold more urine and the muscles in the bladder and urethra heal, your control will improve.
 While some patients regain control more quickly, most men require a period of time before their control returns.
-Once the catheter is removed a small number of men may not be able to empty their bladder.
-If this occurs please contact our office or go to the ER.
-By three months after surgery, the vast majority of men are using 0-1 pad per day.
+By three months after surgery, 94% of men are using 0-1 pad per day.
 Some men will continue to have mild leakage or stress incontinence when they bend over, lift, cough, or exercise vigorously.
 This gets worse when the bladder is full or when they are tired or drink alcohol.
 Leakage is usually worse in the evening when the pelvic muscles are tired.
 We recommend Kegel exercises to improve urinary control, and you will find detailed instructions for doing these exercises below.
+The National Association for Continence (NAFC) also offers a training booklet and audio tape that teach proper Kegel exercises (1-800-BLADDER).